inspectr-hq/inspectr/README.md

 ### 🔹 Proxy Inspectr

-Deploy **Inspectr** as an **HTTP proxy** to intercept requests and responses send to a backend service.
-Useful for debugging API calls and webhook events without modifying your application.This allows
+Deploy **Inspectr** as an **HTTP proxy
+** to intercept requests and responses sent to a backend service.
+Useful for debugging API calls and webhook events without modifying your application.
+This allows you to inspect request details, analyze responses, log traffic in real-time, and troubleshoot API issues by just a simple configuration change.

+More info can be found in the [Inspectr Proxy](https://github.com/thim81/inspectr-proxy) repository.

 ### 🔹 Express Middleware

 Integrate **Inspectr** as middleware in an **Express.js** application to log and analyze incoming API requests and webhook events.
 Ideal for adding inspection capabilities to existing Express Node.js applications.

+More info can be found in the [Inspectr Express](https://github.com/thim81/inspectr-express) repository.

 ## 🔍 Request inspections